ERock IPO shares open at $20.10 after pricing at $21.50

 | Ticker Symbol | EROC |

 Morgan Stanley and J.P.
-Morgan are acting as joint lead bookrunning managers for the offering.
-Barclays and BofA Securities are also acting as joint bookrunning managers.
-Evercore ISI, Guggenheim Securities, Wolfe | Nomura Alliance and BNP Paribas are acting as bookrunners for the offering.
+Morgan are acting as joint lead bookrunning managers.
+Barclays and BofA Securities are serving as joint bookrunning managers, while Evercore ISI, Guggenheim Securities, Wolfe | Nomura Alliance, and BNP Paribas are acting as bookrunners.

 About ERock

 ERock delivers onsite utility-grade power designed to support grid development and address constraints.
-The Company's proprietary natural gas generators serve critical facilities, including data centers, utilities, manufacturers, healthcare systems, and government organizations.
+The company's proprietary natural gas generators serve critical facilities, including data centers, utilities, manufacturers, healthcare systems, and government organizations.
 ERock focuses on rapid deployment, long-duration reliability, and scalable performance.